wandersonwhcr/nubank-challenge/README.md

 ## Usage

-Users and transactions can be managed using a REST structure.
+Users and transactions can be managed using a REST architecture.
 Every available request and response are denoted above.
 Examples are using curl but any HTTP client can be used.
 Resources are identified using random UUID and new resources are informed at response headers.